Platform.sh is now Upsun. Click here to learn more

 flavor: none

 Installs global dependencies as part of the build process.
-They’re independent of your app’s dependencies and are available in the PATH during the build process and in the runtime environment.
+They’re independent of the code dependencies of your application and are available in the PATH during the build process and in the runtime environment.
 They’re installed before the build hook runs using a package manager for the language.

 Language Key name Package manager